Epilogue – Leave-taking

 He was almost back to the Slytherin common room when it occurred to Harry that he hadn't actually mentioned the soothstone to Snape.

-Before he knew it the last week had flown past, their things were all packed, and they were back on the train to platform nine and three-quarters at King's Cross Station.
-They passed through the archway in pairs, or in threes, and Harry hung back until almost last, because everyone wanted to say goodbye, or shake his hand.
+Before he knew it, the last week had flown past, their things were all packed, and they were back on the train to platform nine and three-quarters at King's Cross Station.
+Once arrived, they passed through the archway in pairs, or in threes, and Harry hung back until almost last, because everyone wanted to say goodbye, or shake his hand.
 Or at least it seemed that way.
 Neither Ron Weasley or Seamus Finnigan appeared to bid him a good summer, he noted.

-"There he is, Mom, there he is, look!"
-It was the Weasley's youngest sister, Harry thought, as he recognized the red hair and freckles that matched Ron, Fred, George, and Percy.
-Though her mother – the only member of the family he'd seen so far whose hair was brown instead of red – quickly admonished her for being rude and pointing once Harry finally made it through the wall between platforms nine and ten.
+Once Harry made it through the wall between platforms nine and ten, he heard, "There he is, Mom, there he is, look!"
+It was the Weasley's youngest sister, Harry thought, as he recognized the red hair and freckles that matched Ron, Fred, George, and Percy's.
+Though her mother – the only member of the family he'd seen so far whose hair was brown instead of red – quickly admonished her for being rude and pointing.

 He flashed them a smile, just the same, and the young girl hid when she realized he was looking her way.